Frequently Asked Questions

 Why isn't our local charter school located in a traditional school building?

-Under state law, school districts are required to provide adequate and equivalent facilities to charter public schools, but districts vary in their compliance with this law.
-Many charter schools secure their own facilities, using state financing or donations.
+While school districts are required to provide adequate and equivalent facilities to eligible charter public schools under state law, districts vary in their compliance with this law.
+Many charter schools secure their own facilities, using public and private financing, or donations.
 In some cases, the charter school may build a full school campus from the ground up; in other areas, they may rent available space in churches, community centers or commercial buildings.
+Many charter schools choose to operate in a nontraditional facility because it may better serve the requirements of a unique program model.

 Do charter school teachers have to have credentials?